temporalio/temporal-learning/docs/getting_started/java/first_program_in_java/index.md

 ### Worker Code

-Like the other application, your Worker app creates a stub to talk to the Temporal Service and wraps it into a Client.
+Like the transfer application, your Worker app creates a stub to talk to the Temporal Service and wraps it into a Client.
 In the Java SDK, a Worker Factory creates new Workers and assigns their Task Queue.
 You register the implementations for the tasks the Worker will manage, both Workflow and Activity types.
 Finally, you start the Factory to begin executing the Worker or Workers you have created.